UBC-CIC/harm-reduction/docs/deployment.md

 ## Adding Sample Data to API endpoint

 Below is an example cURL command that can be used to create a sample item in the backend.
-Please use the DB API endpoint you obtained during Deployment.
+Please use the DB API endpoint and API key you obtained during Deployment.

 ```
 curl -X POST -H "Content-Type: application/json" -H "x-api-key: <API_KEY>" -d '{"sample-id": "ABC123", "color": "White", "date-received": "2023-06-01", "expected-content": "Cocaine","is-used": "True", "location": "Vancouver, BC", "notes": "N/A", "status": "Manual Testing Required", "test-results": "Cocaine 95%, Uncertain Match 5%", "testing-method": "HPLC"}' <DB_API_URL>samples?tableName=harm-reduction-samples